Latvian National Opera

 The Latvian National Opera and Ballet (LNOB) is an opera house and opera company at Aspazijas boulevard 3 in Riga.
 Its repertoire includes performances of opera and ballet presented during the season which lasts from mid-September to the end of May.
 During a typical season, LNOB presents almost 200 performances, including, on average, 6 new productions.
 The largest is the Great Hall which houses 946 seats, while the smaller ones – the New Hall, the Dress Circle Hall (Beletāžas zāle) and the Red Hall – have a maximum seating capacity of 338, 170 and 100 respectively.
 LNOB employs a total of approximately 600 people.
 The building is located on the bank of the Riga Canal, near the Freedom Monument.
-As of 5 November 2019, the chairman of the board is Egils Siliņš, a world renowned opera singer.
+As of 5 November 2019, the chairman of the board is Egils Siliņš, an opera singer.
 The chief conductor since 2013 is Mārtiņš Ozoliņš who is also an associate professor at the Jāzeps Vītols Latvian Academy of Music.
 The artistic director since 1993 is Aivars Leimanis.

 History

 The origins of the Latvian National Opera and Ballet stem back to 1782 when the Riga City Theatre (Rigaer Stadttheater) a.k.a. the Musse Building was opened.
 It was designed by Christoph Haberland and housed a total of 500 seats.
 Its director Otto Hermann von Vietinghoff personally funded a symphony orchestra of 24 musicians.
 Conrad Feige who staged productions not only in Riga but also in St. Petersburg, Reval (Tallinn) and Dorpat (Tartu), was invited to fill the posts of concert master and conductor.
 When in 1788 von Vietinghoff moved to St. Petersburg an actor by the name of Meierer took over the position.
 In 1815 the Musse Society (die Gesellschaft der Musse) bought the building from the von Vietinghoff family.
-Richard Wagner was the Kapellmeister of the theater from 1837 to 1839.
+Richard Wagner was the Kapellmeister of the theatre from 1837 to 1839.

-In the period of 1860–1863 a new Riga City Theatre building was constructed with almost 2000 seats.
-The first productions were Friedrich Schiller’s Wallenstein’s Camp and Ludwig van Beethoven’s Fidelio.
+In the period of 1860–1863 a new Riga City Theatre building was constructed with almost 3000 seats.
+The first productions were Friedrich Schiller's Wallenstein's Camp and Ludwig van Beethoven's Fidelio.
 On 14 June 1882, the theatre burnt down after which only the outer walls had remained.
-The building was renovated from 1882 to 1887 following a design by the city’s chief architect Reinhold Schmeling.
+The building was renovated from 1882 to 1887 following a design by the city's chief architect Reinhold Schmaeling.
 The theatre was closed for the German company during World War I. Until 1915 the Riga Imperial Music School used the building for its concerts.
-During the 1916–1917 season, Angarov and Rudin’s Russian drama company performed there, with the theatre being renamed as the German City Theater in Riga (Deutsches Stadt-Theater in Riga) on 29 September.
+During the 1916–1917 season, Angarov and Rudin's Russian drama company performed there, with the theatre being renamed as the German City Theater in Riga (Deutsches Stadt-Theater in Riga) on 29 September.
 The last performance of the German company in the theatre took place on 1 January 1919.
-The next afternoon, the building’s annex burnt down, which was fully restored only in 1922.
+The next afternoon, the building's annex burnt down, which was fully restored only in 1922.